Material Hardness Descriptor Derived by Symbolic Regression: Results and Discussion

 where $B_V$, $B_R$ are the values of bulk modulus calculated using Voigt and Reuss averaging methods, \cite{anderson_simplified_1963,hill_elastic_1952} respectively, while $G_R$ is the shear modulus calculated using Reuss averaging method, $\sigma$ is a Poisson's ratio, $A_W$ is the average atomic mass of the compound, and $R_X$ is the maximum atomic radius of the species in the compound.
 The computed atomic radius and mass data were obtained from the Python library for materials analysis, Pymatgen \cite{ong_python_2013}.

-The correlation between the optimal SISSO model and experimental hardness values is shown in Figure \ref{fig:1}b The error distribution for hardness prediction using the optimal model with the 2D descriptor is shown as the inset to the Figure \ref{fig:1}b.
+The correlation between the optimal SISSO model and experimental hardness values is shown in Figure \ref{fig:1}b.
+The error distribution for hardness prediction using the optimal model with the 2D descriptor is shown as the inset to the Figure \ref{fig:1}b.
 We attained a relatively low fitting RMSE of 4.28 GPa, as well as CV10 RMSE of 5.48 GPa for 2D model, with a maximum absolute error (MaxAE) of 10.1 GPa on the training set.
-These errors are not very small, but the model reproduces the experimental trend well, so it can be used for a fast screening of promising candidates.
+The average relative error with respect to experimental hardness is 1.99 \%, which is small enough for a fast screening of promising candidates and lowest compared to what obtained with different previous models as Teter \cite{teter_computational_1998}, Chen \cite{chen_modeling_2011} and Mazhnik \cite{mazhnik_model_2019} that are respectively 21 \%, 14 \% and 16 \%.
 The small CV10 error also indicates that the chosen set of primary features contains the important physical quantities that are necessary for describing the hardness.
 Although including more advanced and therefore computationally more expensive primary features, e.g. surface or defect formation energies, may significantly improve the model, the reasonable predictive power of the current model indicates that these more advanced features can be approximately expressed through the employed primary features.